 Where Did Boudoir Come From?

-Ever wonder how boudoir was born?
+Ever wonder how boudoir started?

 "Boudoir" is French for a woman's private bedroom or dressing room.
 Long ago, in the early 1920s, boudoir photography was considered tasteless and disgraceful.
 This was back when women were laughed at, mocked, shamed, and not treated equally or fairly.
 During this time, it was actually illegal.